bitrix24/b24restdocs/api-reference/messageservice/messageservice-sender-delete.md

-# Delete SMS Provider or Message Provider messageservice.sender.delete
+# Delete SMS provider or messageservice.sender.delete

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it soon.
+Some data may be missing — we will complete it soon

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
-- success response is missing
+- no success response is provided
-- error response is missing
+- no error response is provided
 - No examples in other languages

 {% endnote %}